za3k/za3k.com/archive/invincible.md

     - The final fight works exactly like any normal Obstacle.
     - When the final Villain is defeated (or wins against a Hero), the Villain can help describe the action if they want.
 Villains are encouraged to cry out "No, this cannot be!
 I AM INVINCIBLE!" or similar nonsense on defeat.
 Reveal your goal.
 - Winning or Losing the Game
     - Victory: If a Hero beats a Villain, both the Hero and Villain win and watch the rest of the game without taking part.
+If two Heroes beat a Villain, only the Hero that actually beats the Villain wins and stops playing.
     - Victory: If all Villains are beaten, everyone wins.
     - Defeat: If even one Hero dies (is reduced to 0 HP), all remaining Heroes and Villains lose.